 There are two ways in which PPC can be used:

 Many companies, especially SMEs, ask themselves "what is social media marketing?" and tend to avoid it due to misunderstanding its power as a digital marketing tool.
 Because social media is so prolific, it pays to combine social media elements into other areas of your marketing strategy.
-But if this isn't viable, targeting social media platforms more is a good start.
-Some experts say that the more engaged on social media a user is by your brand, the more likely they are to become a customer and influence others to become one too.

 Methods of social media marketing include:

 Enhanced offline marketing is an integration of both digital and traditional methods of marketing.
 This multichannel marketing strategy is what many argue to be the best way to target customers effectively and creatively.
 It’s also more common than you might think.
 Some examples of include electronic billboards and digital product demos, such as phones in the Apple shop.